 The policy is reviewed annually by a committee of administrators, students, teachers, and parents.
 Parents, students, and faculty members who have concerns or recommendations regarding these policies or procedures should contact the Assistant Principal for Students for their respective school.
-District 207 will notify students, student's parents or legal guardian of any changes in these disciplinary procedures.
+District 207 will notify students, student's parents or legal guardians of any changes in these disciplinary procedures.

 It is the policy of District 207 not to discriminate on the basis of sex, sexual orientation, color, physical handicap, race, nationality, residence, age, religion, or religious affiliations.
-(Revise to new policy)